jhkennedy/sliderule-docs/rtd/source/user_guide/prov-sys/org_token.md

     "access": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwi12345joxNjY5NzI2OTg4LCJpYXQiOjE2Njk2NDA1ODgsImp0aSI6Im123452Zjg1YTBkNjRlNjY4ZTEyZWQxYjlmNTFhN2M0Iiwib3JnX25hbWUiOiJVb2ZNRFRlc3Qi12345678905hbWUiOiJjZXVnYXJ0ZWJsYWlyIiwidXNlcl9pZCI6M30.4Q2E76l4UGHbUlrN7hYPKIEa4FKMJ7UhFEwJTV6fqdk"
 }
 ```
 **Notes**: exp is expiration of the access token. access_lifetime and refresh_lifetime are given is seconds.
 The refresh token can be used only once to obtain a new access token.
-Otherwize the use must submit username and password.
+Otherwise the user must use the /api/org_token/ endpoint and submit username and password.

 ## Error Responses